top of page

 new-pride-flag-01.jpeg

-In the spring of 2022, Thoma and Choukas-Bradley launched a longitudinal version of the GMY Study (GMY II), funded in part by the Lesbian Health Fund.
-As of the fall of 2022, we have also applied for funding from NIH to continue this line of work.
+In 2022-2023, Thoma and Choukas-Bradley completed a longitudinal version of the GMY Study (GMY II), funded in part by the Lesbian Health Fund (PI: Thoma).
+We have also applied for funding from NIH to continue this line of work.

 Examples of GMY Study papers first-authored by members of the TAYA Lab include: